 Red Headed Stepchild

-Overall, I feel like this bar is more of a novelty.
-I was glad to have seen the inside, but it didn't inspire me to become a regular.
+Overall, this bar seems more of a novelty.
+While I was glad to see the inside, it didn't inspire me to become a regular.

 How to visit: You'll need an access code that's not publicly provided and changes monthly.
 Ask a bartender at Handlebar, or try your luck at the door.